Blog

 Screen Shot 2020-01-03 at 3.42.04 PM

-From 2019-2021 I worked with the art & images of the European Neolithic era that existed between about 6000-3000 BC.
+In my art practice from 2019-2021, I worked with the art & images of the European Neolithic era that existed between about 6000-3000 BC.
 Research indicates that early human kinship during this era was everywhere matrilineal.
 Images from early human societies in what is now Western & Eastern Europe depict figures incorporating human female and animal characteristics that are clearly supernatural and/or divine.

 menu, products,painting/paintings 2019-2021/here & now,